elchead/blog/_posts/2021-01-12-best-of-podcasts.md

 # 3. [Being Weird - Not Overthinking](https://notoverthinking.transistor.fm/episodes/being-weird)

-No, I don't only listen to the Knowledge project 😉 Besides his great [youtube channel](https://www.youtube.com/user/Sepharoth64), Ali Abdaal and his brother Taimur also run a podcast with casual conversations on life, happiness, and productivity.
+No, I don't only listen to the Knowledge project.😉 Besides his great [youtube channel](https://www.youtube.com/user/Sepharoth64), Ali Abdaal and his brother Taimur also run a podcast with casual conversations on life, happiness, and productivity.
 It's far less dense in content but entertaining and authentic.
 My highlight episode is about being weird; what else.. 🤪

 ## My highlights: